CodeYourFuture/syllabus/docs/guides/marking-guide.md

 function removeCaptialLetters(){)
 ```

 Sometimes if you can't come up with a good function name it's an indication that the function doesn't have a nice, crisp focus and needs to be refactored.
-If it's a class method, perhaps the class needs refactoring too.

 But it's well worth the trouble finding the best possible names, since it makes your code so much more understandable and usable.